Patrick Wisdom Player Props: Cubs vs. Mariners

-Patrick Wisdom -- 0-for-4 in his last game -- will be in action for the Chicago Cubs against the Seattle Mariners, with Chris Flexen on the hill, on April 11 at 7:40 PM ET.
+Patrick Wisdom -- 0-for-3 in his most recent game -- will be in action for the Chicago Cubs versus the Seattle Mariners, with Logan Gilbert on the hill, on April 12 at 2:20 PM ET.

 Patrick Wisdom Game Info & Props vs. the Mariners